An iterative scheme for finite horizon model reduction of continuous-time linear time-varying systems: Conclusion

 \section{Conclusion}

-This paper has proposed a finite horizon $H_2$ error norm between the continuous-time LTV system and its reduced-order LTV approximation.
-The functional derivatives of the proposed error norm have been obtained.
-Further, they have been used to derive conditions for optimality of the finite horizon $H_2$ error norm.
-Finally, a projection-based iterative scheme for model reduction of continuous-time LTV systems has been proposed based on the optimality conditions.
-The performance of the iterative scheme has been illustrated via a numerical example.
+This paper has proposed a finite horizon $H_2$ error norm for continuous-time LTV models.
+The functional derivatives of the proposed error norm have been derived.
+Further, they have been used to obtain conditions for optimality of the finite horizon $H_2$ error norm.
+Finally, a projection-based iterative scheme for model reduction of continuous-time LTV models has been proposed based on the optimality conditions.
+The performance of the iterative scheme has been illustrated via two numerical examples.